DC 5054Musculoskeletal SystemLast verified: APR 22, 2026

 Filing Tips

 Standing full-length radiograph (orthoroentgenogram or EOS scanogram) documenting actual limb lengths and the degree of discrepancy.
 Gait analysis or physical therapy documentation of compensatory ambulation strategies.
 Orthopedic or physiatrist nexus letter explicitly linking the THA or hip injury service connection to resulting LLD.
-File secondary conditions arising from LLD (knee pain, back pain, sacroiliac dysfunction) as additional secondary conditions under 38 CFR § 3.310.
+Consider secondary conditions arising from LLD (knee pain, back pain, sacroiliac dysfunction) as additional secondary conditions under 38 CFR § 3.310.

 Find All Secondary Conditions for Your Situation